• home

 October 10, 2016 by Jo Maeder Leave a Comment

-I’m so thrilled Rachel Butera has been nominated for a SOVAS Voice Arts Awards for her narration of NAKED DJ, as have I for my narration of WHEN I MARRIED MY MOTHER.
+I’m thrilled Rachel Butera has been nominated for a SOVAS Voice Arts Awards for her narration of NAKED DJ, as have I for my narration of WHEN I MARRIED MY MOTHER.
 Known as “The Oscars of Voice Acting” it’s indeed an honor.
-The awards ceremony is Nov 13, 2016 at the Warner Brothers […]
+The awards ceremony is Nov 13, 2016 at the Warner Brothers Studio […]

 LEARN MORE